top of page

 When governments help their citizens with more universal healthcare, economic recession did not impact their use of healthcare.

 After the financial crisis in 2008, the effects of the economic recession significantly inhibited residents’ willingness to pay for healthcare services.
-To ensure that people keep up their healthcare checks it is important that we make healthcare more affordable to individuals so that they can continue to access care during troubling times.
+To ensure that people keep up their healthcare checks it is important that we make healthcare more affordable to individuals so that they can continue to access care during troubling economic times.

 There have been numerous studies to see what the effects of recession have had on people’s shopping and eating habits.